devlab-oy/sepa/README.md

 * Create new instance of ApplicationResponse
 * method get_account_statement_content takes a bank statement file (xml) as a parameter and returns selected info in a hash
 * method get_debit_credit_notification_content takes a debit credit notification file (xml) as a parameter and returns selected info in a hash
-* method animate_response takes a full application response xml as a parameter and parses data into objects, can be used to take out different formats of "content"-field, without predefined parameter specs
+* method animate_response takes a full application response xml as a parameter and parses data into objects, can be used to take out different formats of Content-field, without predefined parameter specs

 ## Contributing